Embryo Disposition Agreement Lawyer Serving New York, Connecticut, Maine & New Hampshire

-Intended Parents with cryopreserved embryos may elect to draft an embryo disposition agreement addressing what will happen to their embryos in the event of their death or divorce.
+Progenitors with cryopreserved embryos may elect to draft an embryo disposition agreement addressing the future disposition of their embryos including how their embryos will be handled in the event of their future separation, divorce, death, or disagreement.

 Resources